captainrobbo/wikijstest/manuals/cms/distance-scoring.md

 **Allow incomplete teams**:Tick this if incomplete teams (position based scoring methods) are still allowed to score.
 **penalty**: Type the position penalty for incomplete teams.
 It is per competitor.

 Once you have completed the fields, click *Save*.
 Currently (12th March 2019) you need to complete this input for every race and category you want to implement so if there are multiple categories it could take a while.
+If you want to edit a field then just click on the specific Scoring field and it will bring up the above options to edit.

 If you have results in already, click *View Table* to see the results.
 Click *Back* to see your list of saved scoring methods.
 As you can see below, this example competition had multiple scoring implemented: